border image border image

 The Reid-Ramsey locomotive was eventually rebuilt in (or just before) 1924.
 Electrical transmission would have been a pioneering concept in 1910, and it appears to have been the cause of many problems because the rebuild replaced it with a mechanical (geared) transmission.
 The frames, bogies, and boiler were re-used in the rebuild to produce a locomotive with a 4-4-0+0-4-4 wheel arrangement.

-Each bogie now carried a turbine.
-The exact arrangement appears unclear.
-Some accounts describe two turbines per bogie - one per direction.
-Other accounts describe a turbine consisting of three blade rings for high pressure steam forward, low pressure steam forward, and reverse.
+Although some accounts describe two turbines per bogie - one per direction, other accounts describe a turbine consisting of three blade rings for high pressure steam forward, low pressure steam forward, and reverse.
+This latter arrangement is described in the Pathe film (see below).
+The high pressure blade ring ('turbine') was closest to the boiler in order to reduce heat losses.
+As with a compound reciprocating engine, the high pressure turbine fed into the low pressure turbine.
+This then fed into the adjacent condenser (at the front).
 The turbine(s) were then connected to the wheels using a two stage gear box.

 To maximise airflow, the condenser continued to be mounted at the front of the locomotive.
 This was of an air-cooled evaporative type that was assisted with a steam-turbine driven fan.
+This arrangement probably worked well in forward motion, but the condenser cooling would have probably been very poor when running in reverse.
 With the condenser at the front, the boiler (and chimney) were located at the back.
 The cab was positioned in the middle.
 Due to the lack of a blast pipe, a fan was also located in the large chimney to provide a fire box draught.

 The rebuilt locomotive first appears at the British Empire Exhibition at Wembley in 1924.
 It may not have been complete at this stage because trials do not appear to have started until 1926.
 Recorded trials operated between Glasgow and Edinburgh from March 1926 to April 1927.
 The initial trial failed with problems in the condenser pumps, but railway officials did comment that there was an "almost entire absence of vibration, oscillation, and rail pounding".
 A second trial suffered with axlebox problems followed by a turbine failure.
 There is some doubt as to whether it ever ran again after this.
 The Reid-MacLeod stood at the back of the North British Locomotive Works until it was finally scrapped in about 1940.